Please review the guidance regarding communicable/infectious disease prevention and details for special events permits before applying.

 Austin is a vibrant community that hosts hundreds of local, national, and international events each year—ranging from music concerts, food festivals, and racing competitions, to parades, art exhibitions, and family fun.
 As our city continues to thrive, special events enrich Austin’s quality of life and boost economic prosperity.
 The goal of the Austin Center for Events (ACE) is to keep all of those events safe.

-The Austin Center for Events oversees the permitting and planning for temporary special events and festivals in the City of Austin.
+The Austin Center for Events oversees the permitting and planning of temporary special events and festivals, which are categorized into four tiers.